-[Option B: Where an area-based management tool, including a marine protected area, established under this Part subsequently falls partly within the national jurisdiction of a coastal State, the Conference of the Parties shall review the area-based management tool that remains beyond national jurisdiction, and amend or revoke the area-based management tool as necessary.
-Until the Conference of the Parties has amended or revoked the remaining area-based management tool, that area-based management tool shall remain in force in areas beyond national jurisdiction.]

-7. An area-based management tool, including a marine protected area, established under this Part shall continue in force when a new regional [agreement] [treaty] body is established with competence to establish a marine protected area that overlaps, geographically, with the marine protected area established under this Part.
+8. An area-based management tool, including a marine protected area, established under this Part shall continue in force when a new regional [agreement] [treaty] body is established with competence to establish an area-based management tool or a marine protected area that overlaps, geographically, with the area-based management tool or marine protected area established under this Part.

-8. Upon the establishment or amendment of a legal instrument or framework [or relevant global, regional, subregional or sectoral body], any measures adopted by the Conference of Parties under this Part that are within the competency of the new instrument, framework, or body shall be amended or revoked.
+9. Upon the establishment or amendment of a legal instrument or framework [or relevant global, regional, subregional or sectoral body], measures adopted by the Conference of Parties under this Part that are within the competence of the new instrument, framework or body may be amended or revoked.

+Article 19 bis

+XXX

+1. As a general rule, the decisions [and recommendations] under this Part shall be taken by consensus.

+2. If no consensus is reached, decisions [and recommendations] under this Part shall be taken by a three-quarter majority of the representatives present and voting, before which the Conference of the Parties shall decide, by a two-third majority of the representatives present and voting that every effort to reach agreement by consensus has been exhausted.
+[Pending agreement in Cross-Cutting]

+3. Decisions adopted under this Part shall enter into force [120][180] days after the meeting of the Conference of the Parties at which they were adopted, and shall be binding on all Parties.

+4. Decisions of the Conference of the Parties adopted under this Part shall be made publicly available by the depositary and shall be transmitted to all States and relevant legal instruments and frameworks, including the relevant global, regional, subregional and sectoral bodies.

-[Article 20ante]
+[Article 20 ante]

-[XX]

-Moved from article 48(6)
+Emergency measures

-1. The Conference of the Parties shall adopt measures in areas beyond national jurisdiction to be applied on an emergency basis, if necessary, where an activity presents a serious threat to marine biological diversity of areas beyond national jurisdiction, or when a natural phenomenon or human-caused disaster has, or is likely to have, a significant adverse impact on marine biological diversity of areas beyond national jurisdiction, to ensure that the activity does not exacerbate that threat or adverse impact.
+The Conference of the Parties shall adopt an area-based management tool, including a marine protected area, in areas beyond national jurisdiction to be applied on an emergency basis, if necessary, where an activity, or when a natural phenomenon or human-caused disaster has, or is likely to have, a significant adverse impact on marine biological diversity of areas beyond national jurisdiction, to ensure that the adverse impact is not exacerbated.

-(a) Measures under this paragraph shall be considered necessary only if the threat or adverse impact of an activity cannot be managed in a timely manner through the application of the other provisions of this Agreement or by a relevant legal instrument or framework or global, regional, subregional or sectoral body.
+(a) Measures under this article shall be considered necessary only if the threat or adverse impact of an activity cannot be managed in a timely manner through the application of the other provisions of this Agreement or by a relevant legal instrument or framework or global, regional, subregional or sectoral body.

-(b) Measures taken on an emergency basis shall be based on the best available science and scientific information, as well as relevant traditional knowledge of indigenous peoples and local communities.
+(b) Measures taken on an emergency basis shall be based on the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities.
 Such measures may be proposed by Parties or recommended by the Scientific and Technical Body, and may be adopted intersessionally.
-The measures shall be temporary, must be reconsidered for decision at the next meeting of the Conference of the Parties following their adoption, and shall expire either upon being replaced by area-based management tools established in accordance with the provisions of this Agreement or at a date to be decided by the Conference of the Parties that shall not be later than two years following their adoption, whichever is earlier.
+The measures shall be temporary, must be reconsidered for decision at the meeting of the Conference of the Parties following their adoption, and shall expire either upon being replaced by area-based management tools established in accordance with the provisions of this Agreement or at a date to be decided by the Conference of the Parties that shall not be later than two years after their adoption, whichever is earlier.

-(c) Processes for the establishment of emergency measures, including consultation procedures, shall be elaborated by the Scientific and Technical Body, as necessary, for consideration and adoption by the Conference of the Parties.
-Such processes shall be inclusive and transparent.
+(c) Procedures for the establishment of emergency measures, including consultation procedures, shall be elaborated by the Scientific and Technical Body, as necessary, for consideration and adoption by the Conference of the Parties at its first meeting.
+Such procedures shall be inclusive and transparent.

 Article 20